wkeeling/selenium-wire/README.rst

 Other options that can be passed to Selenium Wire via the ``seleniumwire_options`` webdriver attribute:

 ``ignore_http_methods``
-    A list of HTTP methods that should be ignored by Selenium Wire and not captured (specified as uppercase strings).
-By default, OPTIONS requests are ignored.
+    A list of HTTP methods (specified as uppercase strings) that should be ignored by Selenium Wire and not captured.
+The default is ``['OPTIONS']`` which ignores all OPTIONS requests.
 To capture all request methods, set ``ignore_http_methods`` to an empty list:

 .. code:: python